ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 > This subtree reports the inventory information for all the network elements and their hardware components deployed within the network as well as of the software modules being active on these network elements and components.
 Unauthorized access to this subtree can disclose this information.
 A malicious attacker can use this information to perform targeted attacks to network elements, hardware components or software modules with known vulnerabilities.

+> In large networks, the massive volume of reported data can cause scalability issues, as reported in {{scalability}}.
+A malicious attacker could leverage this to cause  resource exhaustion.

 Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
 For example, reusing the 'component-attributes' grouping may expose sensitive information.